Tanner Beason: Professional

 On December 30, 2019, Beason signed a senior contract with MLS ahead of the 2020 MLS SuperDraft.
 On January 9, 2020, Beason was selected 12th overall in the SuperDraft by San Jose Earthquakes.
 Beason made his professional debut on August 29, 2020, starting in a 3–2 loss to LA Galaxy.
+On November 24, 2024, the Earthquakes elected not to exercise Beason's contract option, and he became a free agent heading into the 2025 season.
+In his five seasons in San Jose, Beason made 121 professional appearances as a center back and outside back.

+New England Revolution

+December 20, 2024, Beason signed with the New England Revolution on a two-year deal, with a club option for 2027.
+He made his Revolution debut on March 29, coming on as a 37th-minute substitute for Wyatt Omsberg.
+Deployed as a center back, Beason made his first full start for the Revolution on April 12, playing the full match in a 1-0 win over Atlanta United.